FreeBSD: Portability

-FreeBSD has been ported to a variety of instruction set architectures.
+FreeBSD has been ported to a variety of instruction set architectures (though most of no longer supported, at least with Tier 1 support).
 The FreeBSD project organizes architectures into tiers that characterize the level of support provided.
 Tier 1 architectures are mature and fully supported, e.g. it is the only tier "supported by the security officer".
-Tier 3 architectures are experimental or are no longer under active development and Tier 4 architectures have no support at all.
+Tier 2 architectures are under active development but are not fully supported.
+Tier 3 architectures are experimental or are no longer under active development.

 As of April 2025, FreeBSD has been ported to the following architectures:

 The 32-bit ARM (including OTG) and MIPS support is mostly aimed at embedded systems (ARM64 is also aimed at servers), however FreeBSD/ARM runs on a number of single-board computers, including the BeagleBone Black, Raspberry Pi and Wandboard.

 Hardware compatibility

-Supported devices are listed in the FreeBSD 12.1-RELEASE Hardware Notes.
+Supported devices are listed in the FreeBSD 14.3 Hardware Notes.
 The document describes the devices currently known to be supported by FreeBSD.
 Other configurations may also work, but simply have not been tested yet.
 Rough automatically extracted lists of supported device ids are available in a third party repository.

 In 2020, a new project was introduced to automatically collect information about tested hardware configurations.